2016 Chicago Real Estate Market Report and 2017 Outlook

 Introduction

 We’ve tried to differentiate our report from others in the market.
-We’ve tried to make it understandable enough for those casual market observer but also comprehensive, using insight from many industry experts, our own personal observations and local Chicago market data.
+We’ve tried to make it understandable enough for those casual market observers but also comprehensive, using insight from many industry experts, our own personal observations, and local Chicago market data.
 If you want more information about real estate or the best marketing tactics for mortgage companies, then visit Vision Property Management, if you are planning on starting your own company.

 We’ve also attempted to make this report as local as possible.
 Since a majority of our clients reside in North Side* neighborhoods, we will focus on these areas when discussing market trends and data.

-*Boundaries include the following: (North – Rogers Park, West – Irving Park/West Loop, and East – Lake Michigan and South – the Loop).
+Boundaries include the following: North – Rogers Park, West – Irving Park/West Loop, and East – Lake Michigan and South – the Loop.

 What We Predicted Last Year